jbwyatt4/kernel-work/coresched_prctl_wrapper/Readme.md

 An easy way to test this was with a C wrapper that calls the executing program.

-To compile, test on a coresched kernel, and deploy:
+To compile and test on a coresched kernel, run:

-./run.sh
+./deploy.sh

+This will copy the wrapper to /usr/local/bin

+so you can use

+prctl_wrapper in the future